-We will then concentrate on TWO research topic:s this term: TBD.
+We will then concentrate on TWO research topic:s this term: (1)

+Neurodegeneration and (2) The Neuroscience of Stress Reduction.
 Our visiting neuroscience graduate students will choose one review article for each topic, and research and prepare introductory presentations for delivery as class lectures.
-Our graduate students will lead seminars to discuss current research on the topic, and will develop assessments (quizzes, short assignments), and (with supervision) help grade these assessments.
+Our graduate students will lead seminars to discuss current research on the topic, and will develop assessments (quizzes, short assignments), and (with supervision) help score these assessments.

-PSU undergraduate students will read the review article/chapters chosen by each graduate student, and write summaries of the additional articles they post, and be prepared to discuss article aims, methods, findings and conclusions in class.
-Further instructions will come from our graduates later in the course.
+PSU undergraduate students will read the review article/chapters chosen by each graduate student.
+Further instructions will come from our graduate participamts later in the course.